vue-bridge/vue-bridge/docs/src/topics/introduction-why-vue-bridge.md

 This project isn't necessarily a good fit for *your* kind of library.
 To judge wether or not this might be for you, see the following guidelines:

-### This project is generally for you if you:
+### It's for you if:

-* have a small to medium sized library
+* you have a small to medium sized library
-* don't need to use render functions
+* you don't need to use render functions
-* don't have any dependencies that are incompatible with one of the Vue versions
+* you don't have any dependencies that are incompatible with one of the Vue versions
-* don't have a hard requirement on any of the [incompatible features](../reference/compatibility/index.md)
+* you don't have a hard requirement on any of the [incompatible features](../reference/compatibility/index.md)
-* want to publish one package that can be consumed in both Vue 2 and Vue 3 projects.
+* you want to publish one package that can be consumed in both Vue 2 and Vue 3 projects.

 Summary: if you want to write a vue library that is small in scope, doesn't rely on incompatible dependencies and are fine with a few rules to follow, this might be for you.

-### It will be easier to use this project if you:
+### It will be easier if:

-* are familiar with the differences between Vue 2 and Vue 3
+* you are familiar with the differences between Vue 2 and Vue 3
-* know how to use and configure [Eslint](https://eslint.org)
+* you know how to use and configure [Eslint](https://eslint.org)
-* feel comfortable configuring your build system (Vite, rollup, webpack)
+* you feel comfortable configuring your build system (Vite, rollup, webpack)

-### You might not need this at all if you:
+### You might not need this if:

 * want to write a Vue library that doesn't use/export components (only composition functions or other helpers, for example).
 Then [`vue-demi`](https://github.com/vueuse/vue-demi) might be all you need, or not even that.

-## How does this compare to ...?

-We have a separate [page for comparisons](./comparisons.md) with other packages like `@vue/compat`, `@vue/composition-api` and `vue-demi`